Kerry Way: Everything About Ireland's Finest Walk

 Starting point

 To get to Killarney, you first have to travel to either Kerry Airport, Cork Airport, Dublin Airport or Shannon Airport.
 From there, you can take the train or bus to Killarney.
 You can also drive to Killarney by car.
-Killarney is a touristic town.
+Killarney is a vibrant tourist town.
 Here you can find many traditional farms, the Killarney National Park, castles and of course the Irish Whiskey Experience.

 Ending point